Paprawat

+Paprawat Village is Inhabited by Yaduvanshi Ahirs of Nirwan Clan.

 Paprawat is surrounded by South Delhi Tehsil towards the east, Gurgaon Tehsil towards the south, West Delhi Tehsil towards the north, Delhi Tehsil towards the east.

 Gurgaon, Delhi, Noida, Faridabad are the nearby cities to Paprawat.

 This place is in the border of the South West Delhi District and Gurgaon District.
 Gurgaon District Gurgaon is South towards this place.
 Also it is on the Border of another district, South Delhi.
 It is near to the Haryana State Border.